judeomg/PSO-KDVA/README.md

-# PSO-KDVA: A ghtweight Software Vulnerability Assessment Model Using Particle Swarm Optimization and Knowledge Distillation
+# PSO-KDVA: A Lightweight Software Vulnerability Assessment Model Using Particle Swarm Optimization and Knowledge Distillation

 This repository contains the implementation of **PSO-KDVA**, which includes fine-tuning a teacher model, compressing a student model, and performing architecture space search using Particle Swarm Optimization (PSO) for software vulnerability assessment (SVA).
 It also provides datasets and tools to facilitate research in SVA.